-Penbay International Circuit is Taiwan's only international-standard circuit - but that's not what makes it distinctive.
+Penbay International Circuit (Chinese: 大鵬灣國際賽車場) was Taiwan's first international-standard circuit - but that's not what made it distinctive.
 Rather, it is the huge seaplane-shaped viewing platform that utterly dominates the skyline at the southern portion of the track that makes this a truly unique facility.

 The viewing platform actually pre-dates the track by several years – which winds underneath it as it heads back to the pit straight – and is a celebration of the site's past life.
 Dapeng Bay, where the track is today situated, was once known as Toko and was the largest inland Japanese seaplane base on Taiwan during the Pacific War.
 Built in 1940, after World War II it remained a military installation in the hands of the Republic of China's hands, used as a training facility for the air force until 1978.